fluxninja/aperture/docs/content/guides/rate-limiting.md

 ---

-This guide provides a fresh framework for implementing rate limiting in your service's using Aperture.
+This guide provides a fresh framework for implementing rate limiting in your services using Aperture.
 It covers the following topics:

 - [Introduction](#introduction)
 - [A Framework for Rate Limiting](#a-framework-for-rate-limiting)